Data-Carlos/Prep_Data_Vector_DB/README.md

 ```

 ## Step 5: Chunk Text and Add Metadata
-Understanding the Concept
-Chunking is the process of breaking down a large text into smaller, manageable pieces or chunks.
-This is especially useful for large documents like research papers, where processing the entire text as a single unit can be inefficient and overwhelming.
-By breaking the text into smaller chunks, we can more easily analyze, process, and store the data.

-Additionally, metadata refers to data that provides information about other data.
-For example, metadata for a research paper might include the paper's title, authors, abstract, and publication date.
-When we chunk the text of a paper, we want to retain this metadata so that each chunk of text can be linked back to the original paper and its details.

-By chunking the text and adding metadata, we can prepare the data for various applications, such as building a vector database where each chunk of text, along with its associated metadata, can be indexed and searched efficiently.
 We will chunk the text files into smaller parts and add metadata for each chunk.

 ```python